 From the publisher: “A large obsidian mirror is found by a Turkish farmer on top of a mound.
 How did it get there?
 What does it mean, for then and now?
 In this teaching novel by writer Rob Swigart, the story toggles back and forth between the story of a Neolithic village– and the changing fortunes of the family who find this wondrous tool– and a tale of modern archaeologists whose excavated finds stir journalists, governments, and goddess worshippers alike.
 In doing so, Swigart’s novel provides both a basic reconstruction of Neolithic lifeways and a primer of contemporary archaeological politics and practice.
 For students in introductory archaeology classes, courses on the Neolithic, or on ethical issues, Stone Mirror will be a fun, informative introduction both to archaeology and to the people archaeologists study.”
-Read reviews here.

 From the publisher: “Professor Van Weathers has just revolutionized the teaching of Maya archaeology.
 His lifelike computer simulation Xibalbá Gate places his students in the world of the Late Classic Maya, where political strife, overpopulation, warfare, and social disorganization are in evidence in the soon-to-collapse civilization.
 Weathers’ real life is also under strain—his wife is disenchanted, his son a cynic, his students disinterested, his excavation project blocked by a mysterious Latin American holding company.
 No wonder he loses himself in the world of King Knot Eye of Xultunich for days on end.
 But the real world problems magnify—a murder, an illness, an explosion—while he tries to negotiate a treaty with a neighboring city, marry the king’s daughter, and engage in a bloodletting ceremony to right a world out of balance.
 Can he solve the rapidly-merging problems of his virtual world and the modern one while the Nine Lords of Xibalbá, rulers of the Maya underworld, are on the loose?
 This novel/textbook by noted writer and futurist Rob Swigart offers both an accurate reconstruction of Maya life for introductory archaeology students and an entertaining read for those interested in the Maya world.”
-Read reviews here.

 My first novel, published in 1977.
 A satire about cars, fast food and sex in America, full of bicentennial jokes and speed.
 Orville Hollinday wants two things in life: to kill his father Senior and to have his own gas pump in Little America, Wyoming.
 Although it has been optioned many times for the movies, it has not made it to the screen… yet.
 Available in paper back and as an eBook.
-Available in French from Editions Cambourakis, March, 2015.
+Available in French from Editions Cambourakis.

 My second novel was far more outrageously science-fiction like, but it certainly is not science fiction.
 Avery K. Augenblaue, gazillionaire, leaves for outer space in his bagel shaped space ship.
 When he gets back all hell breaks loose.
 Available from the author, who has several hundred copies of the British paperback version.
 This is the only one of my novels that is completely out of print, which makes it a rare book indeed.

-This was the hard copy of the computer “game” published by Activision in 1986, an elaborate experiment not only in narrative structure, a set of interlinked databases, but also, in the book form, as an experiment in using font families as a function of character.
+The hard copy of the computer “game” published by Activision in 1986, an elaborate experiment not only in narrative structure, a set of interlinked databases, but also, in the book form, as an experiment in using font families as a function of character.
 Each database ‘spoke’ in a different font.
 It came out in paperback in England.

 Papyrologist Lisa Emmer’s world flips when the Surete meets her at her Metro station with news of the savage murder of the esteemed Paris historian Dr. Raimond Foix, her friend and mentor in the study of ancient documents.
 Horrified, Lisa finds clues at the crime scene left behind for her by her mentor—clues to a secret kept hidden for centuries.
 These clues make her a prime suspect in the murder investigation, and also put her directly in the cross-hairs of a deadly commando group that proves to be none other than a contemporary offshoot of the Inquisition.
-I’m working on a sequel.

 A clay tablet turns up, containing a prophecy of demons, a snake goddess, and the birth of a “disruptive” miraculous child.
 A prophecy so dangerous the tablet was smashed to bits, and the shards scattered to all the cities of the ancient world to prevent reassembling, until a Jesuit scholar’s vision sets the prophecy in motion in Paris, where the pieces have lain for centuries, half a world and three millennia away from their source.